 Pricing-Value Disconnects

 Price is the most commonly cited CRM loss reason, but win-loss interviews reveal that pure price losses are relatively rare.
 More often, pricing objections mask a value communication failure.
-Buyers who cite price in win-loss interviews typically describe a specific disconnect: the product seemed expensive relative to what they understood it could do, or the pricing structure didn’t align with how they expected to use the solution.
+Buyers who cite price in win-loss interviews typically describe a specific disconnect: the product seemed expensive relative to what they understood it could do, or the pricing structure did not align with how they expected to use the solution.

 This distinction is critical because the remedies are completely different.
 A genuine price disadvantage requires commercial strategy changes.
 A value communication failure requires better positioning, more compelling proof points, and sales conversations that connect capabilities to measurable business outcomes.
 Treating every pricing loss as a commercial problem means you never fix the positioning issues that actually drive most price objections.